Skip to main content

 Arbitration in England and Wales can be institutional or ad hoc.
 Institutional arbitration is conducted under the auspices of a recognised arbitral institution such as the London Court of International Arbitration (LCIA), the International Chamber of Commerce (ICC), or the Chartered Institute of Arbitrators (CIArb).
 Each institution provides its own procedural rules, administrative support, and roster of qualified arbitrators.
 Ad hoc arbitration is conducted without any institutional involvement, with the parties agreeing their own procedure or applying the UNCITRAL Arbitration Rules.

-A well-drafted arbitration agreement is essential to ensure the smooth operation of the arbitration process.
+A well-drafted arbitration agreement is essential to confirm the smooth operation of the arbitration process.
 An unclear or ambiguous arbitration clause — sometimes called a ‘pathological’ clause — can give rise to jurisdictional disputes, delays, and unnecessary satellite litigation.
 The key elements of a valid arbitration agreement are: an intention to arbitrate, identification of the disputes covered, the seat of arbitration, the applicable institutional rules or procedure, and the number and method of appointing arbitrators.

-This template is drafted as a standalone arbitration agreement (rather than as an arbitration clause in a wider commercial contract) and is suitable for use where the parties have identified an existing dispute they wish to refer to arbitration.
+The United Kingdom Arbitration Agreement (England & Wales) template is drafted as a standalone arbitration agreement (rather than as an arbitration clause in a wider commercial contract) and is suitable for use where the parties have identified an existing dispute they wish to refer to arbitration.
 It covers the essential provisions required under the Arbitration Act 1996 and allows the parties to select from the leading institutional rules or to opt for ad hoc arbitration.

 When Do You Need a Arbitration Agreement (England & Wales)?